 Beer is cheaper than water!

-In three months in Romania, I spent around $10 a day on food (not counting drinks).
+In the three months, I stayed in Romania; I spent around $10 a day on food (not counting drinks).
 Most people living in the US spend about $50 a day on food eating out.
 Just put that into perspective.
 The average salary for people living in the Balkans is $11 a day.
 Crazy right?

 TIP: Avoid restaurants that cater to tourists.
 They serve food that is less authentic and probably ones you can find better in your home country.
 They’re also more expensive.
 Walk the extra mile and explore the outskirts of town away from the city center.